 #6 - Power Snacks

-Despite assuming that you will bring snacks with you when you go boating each time, we are still human, and we still forget.
-Having a few granola bars or nonperishable snacks stowed away might come in handy if you don’t bring enough food or end up staying longer than you planned.
+Despite assuming that you'll bring snacks with you when you go boating each time, we're still human, and we still forget.
+Having a few granola bars or nonperishable snacks stowed away might come in handy if you don't bring enough food or end up staying longer than you planned.

-Just remember that sugary snacks will give you energy for a while, but you will also have an energy crash soon after that can leave you sleepy, hungry, cranky, and unable to concentrate.
+Just remember that sugary snacks will give you energy for a while, but you'll also have an energy crash soon after that can leave you sleepy, hungry, cranky and unable to concentrate.
 Healthier snacks will give you more energy throughout the day.